BitCannaCommunity/balance_node/README.md

 # BitCanna-balance_node
-Basic script in python3 with Botogram to query info at BitCanna masternode or fullnode on Linux from Telegram.
+Basic script in python3 with Botogram to query info from a BitCanna masternode or fullnode on Linux via Telegram.
-* We are amateur developers who love touch up all... if you want to help us with new tips are free to contribute.
+* We are amateur developers who love to create useful tools... if you want to help us with new ideas feel free to contribute.
-* You can find us in Telegram at: @BitcannaGlobal
+* You can find us on Telegram at: [@BitcannaGlobal](https://t.me/BitcannaGlobal)

 **Commands:**